Raigyo/procedures-cheatsheets/sass_en.md

 <a href="automatic-processing-watch-"></a>
 ### Automatic processing/watch:

-- `sass --watch sass/default.scss:css/default.css` (use relative path)
+- `sass -watch sass/default.scss:css/default.css` (use relative path)

 Otherwise you will have to relaunch the command `sass sass/default.scss css/default.css` to regenerate the '.scss' file.